-Electrical components continue to be a growing market globally, driven by rapidly changing technology, increasingly stringent regulation, and continuing expectation from our clients and their stakeholders that they will be provided with expertise and precision in each product we design and manufacture.
+Electrical components continue to be a growing market both domestically through private companies and government's commitments to infrastructure project spending and globally, driven by rapidly changing technology, increasingly stringent regulation, and continuing expectation from our clients and their stakeholders that they will be provided with expertise and precision in each product we design and manufacture.
 In particular, we see great opportunities in emerging markets as consumption of our products increase in line with economic growth.